jdebeer/mem/README.md

 https://en.wikipedia.org/wiki/Spaced_repetition

-the interval is: 5 seconds, 25 seconds, 2 minutes, 10 minutes, 1 hour, 5 hours,
+the intervals are: 5 seconds, 25 seconds, 2 minutes, 10 minutes, 1 hour, 5 hours,
 1 day, 5 days, 25 days, 4 months, and 2 years

 one way to get S from this is the assume the the memory should always be